• Skip to main content

 NOTES

-The fried onions will darken even more after drying, so when they are becoming golden brown during the frying it is time to remove them from oil.
-Don’t wait until they are dark brown and burned.
+• The fried onions will darken even more after drying, so when they become golden brown during the frying, it is time to remove them from the oil.
+Please don’t wait until they are dark brown and burned.

 Click here to add your own private notes.